 - Your age.

-supply throughout the body and slows the healing process.
+- Whether you smoke.
+Smoking decreases the blood supply throughout the body and slows the healing process.